Frequently Asked Questions

-If you are planning to sell or reuse the data tapes, however, then obviously, physical destruction is not an option, and a viable option to just eradicate the stored data without physical destruction is via degaussing.
+If you are planning to sell data tapes, however, then obviously, physical destruction is not an option, and a viable option to just eradicate the stored data without physical destruction is via degaussing.

 Degaussing is passing the backup tape through a powerful magnetic field (with a degausser tool).
 This will rearrange the polarity of particles within the tape, which will ultimately eliminate any resemblance of the previously recorded data, and hence, ensure that data recovery is impossible.

-ITAD specialist companies like Big Data Supply Inc. offer secure tape shredding services and will also provide a Certificate of Data Destruction for each of your backup tapes.
+ITAD specialist companies like Big Data Supply Inc. offer secure data tape buying and shredding services and will also provide a Certificate of Data Destruction for each of your backup tapes.